 Projects must function primarily within a visual arts context (rather than performing arts, music, literature, or other arts).
-Projects can have interdisciplinary elements, but must have a strong basis in the visual arts.
+Projects can have interdisciplinary elements but must have a strong basis in the visual arts.

 A publicly accessible component of the project must take place within the Twin Cities seven-county metro region.

-Projects must be artist-organized and self-initiated; 501c3s, incorporated businesses, and students are not eligible to apply.
+Projects must be artist-organized and self-initiated; 501c3s, incorporated businesses, and students* are not eligible to apply (*PhD students are eligible).

 Projects cannot charge admission or other fees to the public or to participants.

-Projects cannot start before January 1, 2018, and must be completed by June 30, 2019.
+Projects cannot start before January 1, 2024 and must be completed by June 30, 2025.

 Lead organizers do not need to be U.S. Citizens, but must have social security numbers in order to receive payment.